dungtl2003/pandora-compiler/README.md

 Panodra has the following features:

 - Simple syntax (only 15 keywords)
-- Strongly typed
+- Strongly typed (so you can always know what type a variable is)
-- No implicit type conversion
+- No implicit type conversion (so you don't shoot yourself in the foot)
 - Very descriptive error messages (with total of 72 different error codes)

 ## Syntax